oils-for-unix/oils/doc/ul-table.md

     </table>

-It uses the rule where you can embed HTML inside markdown, and then markdown inside HTML.
+It uses the rule where you can embed Markdown inside HTML inside Markdown.

-With `ul-table`, we **remove** this kind of mutual nesting (at least, one level of it.)
+With `ul-table`, you **don't** need this mutual nesting.

+The text you have to write is also a lot shorter!

 ---

-Note that HTML inside CommonMark results in an extra `<p>` element:
+Trivia: with CommonMark, you also get an extra `<p>` element:

     <td>
       <p>OSH</p>
     </td>

-In contrast, `ul-table` can produce:
+`ul-table` can produce simpler HTML:

     <td>
       OSH